ayushlodha7/ayushlodha7/README.md

 ### Who am I?

-I am a graduate student in [Master's of Computational Data Science](https://www.purdue.edu/gradschool/prospective/gradrequirements/indianapolis/cds-iupui.html) (MEDS) from the School of Science at Purdue University,Indianapolis.
-I am on track to graduate to in May 2024.
-I hope to use the skills I gained in my education to contribute to a more sustainable by applying data-driven solutions to real world problems!
+I am a graduate student in [Master's of Computational Data Science](https://www.purdue.edu/gradschool/prospective/gradrequirements/indianapolis/cds-iupui.html) (MEDS) from the School of Science at Purdue University, Indianapolis.
+I am on track to graduate in May 2024.
+I hope to use the skills I gained in my education to contribute to a more sustainable future by applying data-driven techniques to solve real-world problems!

 ### Past Professional/Research Experience
-#### Research Assistant Under Prof. Song and Prof.Liang (Jan 2023 - Present)
+- Research Assistant Under Prof. Song and Prof.Liang on NSF Granted Project (Jan 2023 - Present)
-    -  Working on NSF granted cyberwater project solving the problem of transfer data on remote servers located in different locations
-       seamlessly and efficiently
-- Teaching Assistant Under Prof. Song
+- Teaching Assistant Under Prof. Song (Aug 2023 - Dec 2023)
+- Data Science Intern @ ClimateAi (May 2023 - Aug 2023)
+- Summer Research Intern @ University of Miami (May 2021 - Aug 2021)
+- Data Science Intern @ Hotel Cloud (London Town Group) (May 2020 - Jul 2020)

 ### Education